OctaveLarose/octavelarose.github.io/_posts/2024-06-06-ast-inline-caching.md

 *self = ast::Message::Cached(method_def, class_identifier, self.message);
 ```

 Sounds good, right?
-We replace it and transfer ownership of the messag... wait this code doesn't work because I can't transfer ownership in Rust actually oops can I
+We replace it and transfer ownership of the messag... wait this code doesn't work because I can't transfer ownership in Rust actually oops can I?

 Really, it should be allowed: I want to tell Rust to transfer ownership of the `GenericMessage` from the node to its new, optimized version.
 My understanding is that this fails because creating this new node and assigning it to `self` are two distinct operations: we create a new node that takes ownership of `self.message` and THEN make `self` that node, when really `self` keeps ownership of the message throughout the whole thing.

 If anyone knows how this is achievable, I'd love to know.
 Is there a way to use `std::mem::replace` somehow, or has someone made some crate that addresses this?

-EDIT: This is a case of me not being knowledgeable enough, I did get the answers I wanted there! `std::mem::take` solves my problem.
+EDIT: I was just lacking knowledge, I did get the answers I wanted there! `std::mem::take` solves my problem.
 The annoying thing (and why I'd originally disregarded it as a potential solution, which was my mistake) is that this means my `Message` has to implement the `Default` trait, since it replaces the taken value with a default - and the idea of making a default message sounded weird to me, so unlikely to be a good solution.

 So this implementation could work, as far as I understand.
 But I don't think it'd be particularly faster and the approach I follow below sounds more straightforward anyway.
 Still, that's very good to know about for the future.